 Zack woke up in the next chapter, thinking he was hearing the voice of his mother.
 This one line does, in fact, seem to be voiced by a unique character for a single line of dialogue, but I’m afraid I can’t find a credit for the actress!
 The whole scene starts becoming really Freudian when Zack wakes up and meets Aerith Gainsborough, one of the future party members of FFVII, and immediately gets a crush on her.
 Aerith is just a year younger than Zack, though it’s hard to say exactly how old, considering Crisis Core spans a fair chunk of time and it’s never clear exactly how much of it has passed at any given moment (although a look at the timeline suggests that Zack and Aerith are both 16 and 15, respectively.
 Yeah, sure).
 While I can’t place the voice of “Zack’s mother,” Aerith is voiced by Andrea Bowen, my favourite actor in the role.
 Bowen would go on to cameo in the role in Dissida 012 and actually appears in an unrelated bit part in Advent Children.
 Besides voice acting, Bowen is also known for live acting and music, and since I’m so used to doing Aerith’s voice actor credits for Kingdom Hearts, I’d feel left out if I didn’t point out that she voiced Faline in Bambi II. (more…)

-At the start of the next chapter, Zack reported the Wutai War was over, and “Everyone’s real happy.”
+At the start of the next chapter, Zack reported the Wutai War was over, and then grumbled and added: “Everyone’s real happy.”
 Naturally, this implies another time skip, and naturally we’re not given any specifics.
 Sephiroth then called him on his cell phone, ordering him to the director’s room.
 Judging from my notes, Kyle and I found the idea of great, grand, big-bad Sephiroth calling Zack casually on a cell phone to be hilarious. (more…)

 Heading out of town the other side, Tseng called us to a cliff side which overlooked a factory just outside of town.
 It seemed Genesis’ forces were using the factory as a base, and Tseng ordered us to “attack from above” rather than approach through the front doors like an idiot.
 You know, like in the last mission.
 And every other mission in the game.
 Around this point in the game, we received a company-wide email from Lazard, talking vaguely about an “unspeakably tragic incident” (presumably the defections at large) and babbling somewhat incomprehensibly about biological and non-biological ties leading to “ill-blood,” and trying to focus on risk prevention in the future. (more…)